FaizulRehaman/localRepo/README.md

-# this is a locla repo for demo
+# this is a local repo for demo